AliceNguyen09/Personal-project/Project4-Store-sales_analysis/README.md

     ON cs.Country = ms.Country AND cs.`No. of items sold` = ms.MaxItems
 ORDER BY cs.Country;
 ```
-The script uses WITH clause to create 2 CTE (Common Table Expression).
+The script uses WITH clause to create 2 CTE (Common Table Expression).<br/>
-The CountrySales table calculates the total items sold per Desciption in each country.
+The CountrySales table calculates the total items sold per Desciption in each country.<br/>
-The MaxSales tables finds the maximum number of items sold in each country.
+The MaxSales tables finds the maximum number of items sold in each country.<br/>
-The JOIN of these 2 tables returns the Total items sold and Description of the item sold the most in each country.
+The JOIN of these 2 tables returns the Total items sold and Description of the item sold the most in each country.<br/>
 Result:
 | Country | Description | No. of items sold |
 |----------|----------|----------|